Zion Episcopal Church

 The Gifts of God for the People of God.

-And feed on him in your hearts by faith, with thanksgiving.
+you, and feed on him in your hearts by faith,

 The Distribution